 Ken and Sonia Smith Scholarship

 The FSDA is fortunate to be in the fishing capital of the world and home to a world-class center for marine science.
 Our members have a vested interest in the care, conservation and management of our marine resources.
-This scholarship will be provided to one college student (bachelor’s or higher) currently enrolled within the state of Florida studying marine science.
-The scholar will be chosen based on their academics and qualities that exemplify Sonia and Ken’s passions for diving, marine conservation, and youth education.
+This scholarship will be provided to one graduate student conducting marine research within the eastern Gulf of Mexico.
+Priority consideration will be given to applicants who are currently pursuing their studies in or are associated with the greater Tampa Bay area, reflecting our regional focus and commitment to local research initiatives.
+The scholarship recipient will be carefully selected based on a comprehensive evaluation of their academic achievements, demonstration of a commitment to continuing contributions to the field, as well as qualities that embody the shared values of Ken and Sonia – a passion for diving, a dedication to marine conservation efforts, and a commitment to engaging and inspiring the next generation through youth education.

 Past recipients: